ingenioso-sas/CybroAddons/hide_update_product_quantity/README.rst

 Bug Tracker
 ===========

-Contact odoo@cybrosys.com
+Contact soporte@ingenioso.co

 Authors
 -------
-* Sonu Soman <sonu@cybrosys.info>
+* Ingenioso developers <soporte@ingenioso.co>

 Maintainer
 ----------

-This module is maintained by Cybrosys Technologies.
+This module is maintained by IngeniosoSAS.

-For support and more information, please visit https://www.cybrosys.com.
+For support and more information, please visit https://www.ingenioso.co.